SourabhMulay/FrontEnd-Design/Security/XSS (new Version).md

 suppose from query param above we having. suppose i have written a code or query param in such a way that i'll trigger the method post with some title or some params then it'll again thread to the security.

+and bro the request is goin on behalf of you so there is no cross origin so function post will be sucessfully getting executed so it will be havoc.

 #### Capturing Keystrokes:
 <hr>